yamunariver/Network/layer 2 forwarding.md

 `Multicast`           `Flood (by default)`  `Multicast: by default, flood out of all ports except the port frame was received on ( in the same VLAN)`

-`multicast will be covered later in the course`

 Switches can only forward frames between ports in the same VLAN